Terminator 3: Rise of the Machines: Effects

 The film features more than 600 special effects shots.
 Industrial Light & Magic (ILM) and Stan Winston created the special effects, as they had done for the previous film.
 Winston created the Terminator special effects and also designed the T-1, an early Terminator machine that appears in the CRS facility near the end of the film.
 Mostow said about the T-1, "I wanted to depict the first generation of Terminator robots, to show where it all began. […] We came up with this primitive but deadly robotic machine that is part tank, part robot."
 Winston created five full-sized, functioning T-1 robots, each one controlled by hydraulics.
 Winston's team also designed the T-X's endoskeleton frame, as well as her weapons.
 Certain sequences involving fire and explosions were deemed too dangerous for Schwarzenegger and Loken to perform, so Winston and his team constructed life-sized robot replicas of the actors for such scenes.
 When the start of production was delayed from its earlier 2001 date, it allowed Winston more time to develop the various special effects.
-ILM used miniature sculptures and computer-generated imagery (CGI) to create numerous visual effects for brief scenes set in the future, depicting the post-apocalyptic war between humans and machines.
-ILM's effects included Terminator endoskeletons seen during the future war.
-The endoskeletons were created entirely through CGI.
+ILM used miniature sculptures and computer-generated imagery (CGI) to create numerous visual effects for brief scenes set in the future, depicting the post-apocalyptic war between humans and machines, including an army of computer-generated Terminator endoskeletons.